apeman/awesome_computer_science/README.md

  - [Computer Science 4](#computer-science---4) : Real Life Applications of CS. **This is optional**

+**Mathematics is not mandatory but will be of good help while programming**

 [**Discrete Mathematics**](http://home.iitk.ac.in/~arlal/book/mth202.pdf) is necessary for understanding Graphs.

-**Mathematics is not mandatory but will be of good help while programming**
  - [Mathematics Syllabus can be found here](https://github.com/apeman/awesome_computer_science/blob/master/Mathematics.md)
- - It includes everything from High school to Secondary Level.

 ## Table of Contents